 Interns' expected overall outpatient billing will vary based on the number of hours each intern is allocated to Outpatient Services.
-This could vary from a minimum of 3 to 9 hours weekly.
-You will need to see and bill for more than that whenever possible to make up for inevitable failed appointments.
+This could vary from a minimum of 3 to 10 hours weekly.
 The service expectations for Outpatient Services are determined within the first month of your internship start; please stay in close communication with your primary supervisor to determine your targets for Outpatient Services contact hours.